Next SGBVA Course Batch 23 will be started on

 Remember, your work can wait and you need to rest.

-In summary, for a working mom, effective ‘working mom time management’ is crucial.
+In summary, effective time management for working moms is crucial.
 Focus on staying motivated, using simple to-do lists, categorizing tasks wisely, and trying time-blocking.
 Also, improve your morning and evening routines, set boundaries, and prioritize self-care.
 It’s time to take action for a better work-life balance.
+Psst!
+For working moms who want a job that allows you to better care for your family without leaving home, consider becoming a virtual assistant.
+Learn more by joining the SGBVA free webinar by clicking the button below!

 Say No to ‘Overwhelmed Working Mom’!

-Join SGBVA FREE Webinar, and take a step with Tania Gromenko.
+Join SGBVA FREE Webinar, and take a step with our mentor, Tania Gromenko.

 Create the life for yourself that you’ve dreamed of as a virtual assistant!